En Moi

 En Moi (also known as In Me) is a 2016 French short film directed, written and produced by Laetitia Casta in her directorial debut.

-The film had its world premiere at the closing ceremony of the 2016 Cannes International Critics' Week.
+The film had its world premiere at the closing ceremony of the 2016 Cannes Critics' Week.

 Plot

 The filmmaker, portrayed by Yvan Attal, anxiously searches for inspiration on his film set among the Beaux-Arts architecture of the mysterious Palais Garnier where his imagination gives him the desire to have a yen for creating.